Key Takeaways

-If you have ever been woken up by a headache in the middle of the night, you may have experienced what’s known as a hypnic headache.
-Hypnic headaches are considered rare, as they are thought to affect fewer than 1% of people .
-But if you’re one of the people who have them, you know they can be extremely frustrating.
+If you’ve ever been woken up by a headache in the middle of the night, you may have experienced what’s known as a hypnic headache.
+Hypnic headaches are considered rare, affecting fewer than 1% of people .
+But if you’re someone who has been diagnosed with this specific type of headache, you know that they can be extremely frustrating.

 What Are Hypnic Headaches?